Roman Catholic, Orthodox, and Protestant missions to the nations: 1600 AD to the present

 In dealing with the beginnings of what he calls the "Great Century of missions," Latourette cites the missionary activities of all three major branches of Christendom.1 He notes that the expansion of Christianity in the period from 1914 to 1950 resulted from the missionary activity of Roman Catholics as well as Protestants.2 In detailing one of the religious awakenings of this period (which culminated in renewed missionary interest), Latourette notes that "it cut across denominational and confessional lines."3

 Within Protestantism, no one theological tradition stands out as having had more missionary zeal than any other.
 People growing up in churches with an Arminian heritage think it odd that movements with roots in Calvinism would have an aggressive missionary vision.
-From an Arminian perspective, it is puzzling that a Calvinistic theology with its emphasis on election could produce missionary consciousness.4 It has done so, however.
+From an Arminian point of view, it is curious that a Calvinistic theology, with its emphasis on election (a term for God's choice of those to be saved in Christ before the world was created), could produce missionary consciousness.4 It has done so, however.
 Or take the ecumenical movement, that monster that was so denounced within evangelical circles.
 John Mott, a prime mover in the ecumenical movement, was a missionary statesman and mobilizer.
 Peter Beyerhaus and other important missions theologians have also been part of the ecumenical movement.

-Such wide theological diversity should not be taken to mean that one's theological underpinnings are irrelevant to the task of world evangelism.
+Such wide theological diversity should not be taken to mean that one's theological foundations are irrelevant to the task of world evangelism.
 Some denominations' drift away from former theological foundations has led to a retreat from aggressive missionary outreach.
 Still, we must acknowledge that the Christian missionary force remains very heterogeneous theologically.
-Theological orientation is by itself a very undependable predictor of one's missionary interest and vision.
+Theological orientation is a very undependable predictor of one's missionary interest and vision.

 The second theological factor standing out in the past four hundred years has been the development of theologies of mission.
 Andrew Seumois points out: "Systematic research in the field of mission theology is a relatively recent development."5 This has meant, among other things, the development of a new vocabulary for talking about missions.
 Words like missiology, syncretism, dialog, faith mission, indigenous church, people movements, cultural baggage and overhang, homogeneous units, and many others form an important part of the language missionaries use to talk about strategy, methodology, and even theology.

 Inside this arena of the theology of missions, major battles within the World Council of Churches have been fought.
-Andrew Seumois concludes that it is as a result of the developing theologies of missions that mission methodology has become such a scientifically scrutinized area of study.6 The development of schools of world mission in theological seminaries and the lengthy bibliography of materials now available in the theology of missions should be enough to convince one that, as far as Christian missions are concerned, we are in the age of theology.
+Andrew Seumois concludes that mission methodology has become a scientifically scrutinized area of study due to the development of theologies of missions.6 The development of schools of world mission in theological seminaries and the lengthy bibliography of materials now available in the theology of missions should be enough to convince one that, as far as Christian missions are concerned, we are in the age of theology.

 2 Ibid., p.
 1357.